quat1024/garden/garden/linalg/spaces.md

 When we talk about matrices as a vector space, we only worry about matrix-matrix addition and matrix-scalar scaling.
 We don't concern ourseles with matrix multiplication.
 Matrix multiplication *is* a useful operation, it just doesn't correspond to any vector space concepts.

 Similarly for polynomials/function spaces.
 When we talk about functions as a vector space, we are just concerning ourselves with the ability to add and scale functions.
 The act of *applying* the function to some particular $x$ doesn't correspond to any vector space concepts.
-That's why we can *talk about* functions like $f(x) = x^2 + 6$ as points in the space of polynomials, and we can perform linear algebra with the polynomials, even though $g$ is not a "linear function".
+That's why we can *talk about* functions like $f(x) = x^2 + 6$ as points in the space of polynomials, and we can perform linear algebra with the polynomials, even though $f$ is not a "linear function".

 ## Subspaces